mdx-workshop/mdx-submissions21/paper.md

 # Abstract

 In this paper, we demonstrate a neural network architecture that uses representations of a publicly available pretrained _Jukebox_ model and transfer learning to solve the problem of audio source separation.
 Jukebox takes 3 days of training on 256 GPUs.
-In this work, we demonstrate how to adapt Jukebox's audio representations for the problem of extraction of an audio source from a single mixed audio channel.
-Results demonstrate competitive performance to the other state-of-the-art approaches.
+In this work, we demonstrate how to adapt Jukebox's audio representations for the problem of extracting an audio source from a single mixed audio channel.
+Results demonstrate an inspiring idea to tackle this challenge.
 Our approach is fast to train.
 We provide an open-source code implementation of our architecture.

 # Introduction